ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/_index.md

 The configuration synchronization agent (CSA) takes policies and rules from AMPLIFY Central (such as proxy deployment information, security information, and so on) and transfers them to the hybrid environment where they are used by the service mesh layer to manage API transactions and service activity.

-### Telemetry agent
+### Traceability agent

-The telemetry agent (TA) sends metrics and logs for API activity back to AMPLIFY Central so that you can monitor service activity and troubleshoot your services.
+The traceability agent (TA) sends metrics and logs for API activity back to AMPLIFY Central so that you can monitor service activity and troubleshoot your services.
 Only a summary of the API transaction is captured and sent to AMPLIFY Central.
-Headers and payload remain in the hybrid data plane and can be operated on by other native tools.
+The agent has deployment configuration options that control the optional logging of request and response headers.
+The payload remains in the hybrid data plane and can be operated on by other native tools.